Somalis in Kenya

-Somalis in Kenya are citizens and residents of Kenya who are of Somali ethnic descent.
-They have historically inhabited the North Eastern Province, previously called the Northern Frontier District, which was carved out of the Jubaland region of present-day southern Somalia during the colonial period.
-Following the civil war in Somalia that broke out in 1991, many Somalis sought asylum in the Somali-inhabited enclaves of Kenya.
-An entrepreneurial community, they established themselves in the business sector, particularly in the Nairobi suburb of Eastleigh.
+Kenyan Somalis are citizens and residents of Kenya who are of Somali ethnic descent.
+They are the 6th largest ethnic group, and have historically inhabited the North Eastern Province, previously part of the Northern Frontier District, from which was carved out of the Jubaland region of present-day southern Somalia during the colonial period.
+Following the civil war in Somalia that broke out in 1991, many Somalis sought refuge in these Somali-inhabited areas in northeastern Kenya.
+As an entrepreneurial community, they established themselves in the business sector, particularly in the Nairobi suburb of Eastleigh.

 Population

+Somalis in Kenya predominantly live in the North Eastern Province, specifically in the counties of Mandera, Wajir, Garissa, and Tana River, which border Somalia.
+These areas have historically been home to ethnic Somalis, who are native to the region and form a significant part of the population.
+Additionally, many Somalis reside in urban centers, particularly in Nairobi’s Eastleigh suburb, a major hub for Somali businesses and culture.
+Significant Somali populations are also found in Mombasa, Nakuru, and along the Kenyan coast, with smaller communities in other urban areas.
 According to the 2019 Kenya census, approximately 2,780,502 ethnic Somalis live in Kenya.
-Among these individuals are a number of ethnically Somali international migrants, around 300,000 of whom inhabit the wider East and South Africa regions.
-These ethnic Somalis are distinct from the Bantus and other minorities of Somalia, who according to USAID constitute most of the estimated 413,170 refugees from Somalia in Kenya.